 Helping people who are experiencing homelessness is not just about reducing the costs to our community, or protecting how Tulsa looks to visitors and prospective businesses.
 It is the right thing to do, and IT’S SOMETHING WE CAN ACCOMPLISH TOGETHER.

 It takes a collective effort to fight problems as complex and difficult as homelessness.
 Through our businesscommunity, nonprofit agencies, faith-based organizations, volunteer base, and many others, Tulsa is coming together to work on solutions that are effective, humane and life-changing for the many thousands of Oklahomans currently facing homelessness.

 Theoretically, many Americans are only one paycheck away from living on the street.
 As all of us know, America’s economy has had its ups and downs in recent years.
 The great recession created new challenges, including increasing numbers of individuals and families experiencing poverty and homelessness.

 And sometimes it takes one health diagnosis (and the bills that follow) to force someone out of his home.
 It’s a scary thought.

 It’s also a scary thought that a healthy, active teenager could be diagnosed with a severe mental illness in her early 20s, be unable to find the right treatment, and ultimately turn to the streets and self-medication.
 Or what about the veteran who has served our country and returns with untreated post-traumatic stress disorder?
-Or the teenager turned out of the home for being transgender?
+Or the youth turned out of the home for being transgender?
 Or the woman who escapes her abusive spouse with only her children and one small bag of clothes?

 There are many reasons someone may experience homelessness – whether it is “couch-surfing” for one night or living on the streets for 20 years.
 But the fact is, many people – even if we sympathize or donate to the local shelter – believe the person on the street ended up there at his or her own fault.

 People experiencing homelessness are three times more likely to die than the general population across all age groups and often die from illnesses that can be treated or prevented.